nwjs/node/doc/api/stream.md

 <!--type=misc-->

-In versions of Node.js prior to v0.10, the `Readable` stream interface was simpler, but also less powerful and less useful.
+Prior to Node.js 0.10, the `Readable` stream interface was simpler, but also less powerful and less useful.

-* Rather than waiting for calls the [`stream.read()`][stream-read] method, [`'data'`][] events would begin emitting immediately.
+* Rather than waiting for calls to the [`stream.read()`][stream-read] method, [`'data'`][] events would begin emitting immediately.
 Applications that would need to perform some amount of work to decide how to handle data were required to store read data into buffers so the data would not be lost.